bgener/aws-lambda/PITCHME.md

 ## What is pricing model

-The price depends on the amount of requests per month and compute time.
+- The price depends on the amount of requests per month and compute time

-The compute time implies the amount of memory you allocate to  your function and the duration of lambda function execution.
+- The compute time implies the amount of memory you allocate to  your function and the duration of lambda function execution

-You are charged for the total number of requests, $0.20 per 1M requests.
+- You are charged for the total number of requests, $0.20 per 1M requests

-Duration is metered in increments of 100 milliseconds, rounded up to the nearest 100ms.
-Price depends on amount of memory allocated for function, e.g. $0.000000208 for 100ms with 128MB RAM and $0.000001667 with 1GB RAM
+- Duration is rounded up to the nearest 100ms.
+Price depends on amount of RAM allocated for function, e.g. $0.000000208 per 100ms with 128MB RAM and $0.000001667 with 1GB RAM

-Free tier icludes 1M requests and 400,000 GB-SECONDS (400,000ms with 1Gb RAM)
+- Free tier icludes 1M requests and 400,000 GB-SECONDS (400,000ms with 1Gb RAM)

 ---